-Phillips Exeter Academy Fall Invitational
+Phillips Exeter Academy Spring Invitational

-Phillips Exeter Academy’s Mock Trial Association is honored to host its first-ever mock trial invitational this spring.
+Phillips Exeter Academy’s Mock Trial Association is honored to host its second annual mock trial invitational this spring.
 Taking place from Saturday, May 5, to Sunday, May 6, on Phillips Exeter’s campus, PEAMTA’s spring invitational will be a chance to gain invaluable experience and confidence in the courtroom, face worthy opponents, and interact with established trial lawyers.

 Meet our Keynote Speaker